In this blog post I look at 6 healthy foods raw foodies love. They're nutrient rich and really easy to use.

-While you may have seen microgreens in the supermarkets they’re pretty easy and inexpensive to grow at home.
-You can grow them in a small amount of compost in a relatively small space and they take only days to grow (7-21 depending on the plant) before you can harvest them.
+While you may have seen microgreens in the supermarkets they’re actually pretty easy and inexpensive to grow at home.
+You can grow them compost in a relatively small space, and they take just days to grow before harvesting.

-I have to say that I absolutely LOVE growing microgreens at home in the kitchen.
-My faves are sunflower shoots and pea shoots.
+I have to say that I absolutely LOVE growing them at home in the kitchen.
+My current faves are sunflower shoots and pea shoots.